Climbing Kilimanjaro guide

-This is the question on everyone’s lips.
+SuccessThis is the question on everyone’s lips.
 Will I make it?
-The route you choose is often key to this, with some routes boasting more success rates than others.
+The route you choose is often key to this, with some boasting higher success rates than others.
 Success rates depend mostly on altitude and the speed at which you tackle Kili.
 If you go up too quickly, you are in much more danger of suffering from altitude sickness.
 And anything more than mild altitude sickness means coming back down again.
-There are seven routes to choose from, and each has different success rates.
+There are seven routes to choose from, and each has a different rate of success.
 They are: Marangu and Machame, Rongai and Lemosho and, less frequented, Northern, Shira and Umbwe.

 The classic trip up Kilimanjaro is on a small group holiday, led by highly qualified mountain guides.
-The good news is that you can fly to Kilimanjaro International Airport, Tanzania, acclimatise at the national park’s main town of Moshi , trek to the summit and be back home in a week, if time is an option.
+The good news is that you can fly to Kilimanjaro International Airport, Tanzania, acclimatise at the national park’s main town of Moshi , trek to the summit and be back home in a week, if time is a concern.
 And that is not even racing it.
 You can also choose a longer trip, of course, which might take a different route up to the summit, and then you can include a safari and a beach trip while you are at it.
 Generally, you are going to spend at least five days on the mountain.
 A responsible tour operator will have a strong support team, usually with one qualified guide for every two to three people, and three porters per person; you won’t have to carry anything more than a day pack.
 The trekking guides are all highly qualified, having undertaken three years of training with the Kilimanjaro National Park.
 You cannot trek on Kilimanjaro without one of these qualified Tanzanian guides.
 It isn’t just a case of being allocated a guide on the day either.
 Tour operators interview the guides themselves, work with the ones they know well, and create strong working relationships with them.

 S*** and a showerThere’s no avoiding the ‘S’ issue most of us are too polite to ask about.
 There are toilet facilities at the mountain campsites, but they are basic.
 Hole in the ground basic.
 Many tour operators bring their own portable loos, which they enclose in a small tent and which one of the porters has the unpleasant job of emptying into the public toilet.
 So, bring bio-degradable baby wipes.
 And bio-degradable nappy bags come in handy too if you are caught short.
 As you can imagine, water is also a big issue on Kilimanjaro, so forget any notion of showers.
 Any water that is used is carried for you by porters.
 There is hot water for washing, but the best tip you will get is, bring a few good flannels.
 And break out those baby wipes again if necessary.

 SicknessMount Kilimanjaro stands at 5,895m – altitude sickness, or Acute Mountain Sickness (AMS) can kick in at less than half that height.
 One of the worst things about altitude sickness is that it is very hard to predict.
 You can be very fit, but still get hit badly when the moment comes.
 The ideal thing is for you to test your abilities at altitude before you go by heading up somewhere that has a quick way down if you suffer badly.
 But for this, you need to get to over 4000m, which isn’t always practical for most people and not possible in the UK.
 There are plenty of people who summit, however, who have no idea in advance how prone to altitude sickness they might be.
 Ascending slowly is key to reducing your chances of feeling ill, with several routes allowing you to ‘walk high, sleep low’ i.e ascend during the day, but descend a little to sleep, putting a lot less stress on your body.
 If you do get sick, the best cure is to descend – even a couple of hundred metres can make a difference.
 For this reason, we recommend the longer routes to the summit.
 Keep well hydrated and let your guide know if you are feeling unwell.
 They are the experts and won’t consider anything too small a symptom to worry about.